intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 The remote application here is Gramine in the SGX environment.
 After remote Gramine gets the key, it will decrypt the encrypted model file.

-Follow the steps below to download (or alternatively build) the Secret Provisioning Server container image.
+Follow the steps below to download (or alternatively build) the Secret Provisioning Server container image to the Secret Provisioning Server system/VM.

 2.1 Download Secret Provisioning Server Container Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^